olivierpons/interlock-new-challenges/readme.md

 ## Why do a program to generate all challenges for this brain-teaser?
 There are 50 possible combinations / challenges.
-The two hardest ones are these, which use 11 pieces:
+The two hardest ones are these, which use 11 blocks:
 ![Interlock, the hide the plug and socket puzzle!](img/manual-solution-49-and-50.png)

-So, the two hardest ones use 11 pieces... and we have 12 pieces!
+So, the two hardest ones use 11 blocks... and we have 12 blocks!

-**There is no combinations / challenges that uses the 12 pieces of the game!**
+**There is no combinations / challenges that uses the 12 blocks of the game!**

 I find this very frustrating.

-How about programming a solver, and after I've done this, create new challenges, and maybe if it's possible, create new pieces to see if we can have different pieces and brand-new challenges?
+How about programming a solver, and after I've done this, create new challenges, and maybe if it's possible, create new blocks to see if we can have different blocks and brand-new challenges?

 ## How to do it?
 Which language, and why?